 • Level 1 Diploma in Plumbing Studies or (for 19+ students applying for direct entry) grade 4 (C) or above in GCSE English and maths.

 • Pass in British Plumbing Employers Council aptitude test.

 • A good reference.

 Additional Costs and Information

-We would recommend you purchase some resources such as textbooks; a list will be sent to you before you start the course.
-You will also be expected to purchase safety footware and overalls as these are mandatory for all practical sessions.
+We recommend that you buy some resources such as textbooks and will send you a list of these before you start the course.
+You will also be expected to supply your own safety footwear and overalls which must be worn for all practical sessions.